Daredevil Villains #65: Micah Synn

 At the hospital, the cop who arrested Micah offers his condolences, and sensitively acknowledges the challenges of cultural acclimatisation.
 Micah does not accept the apology, and decides to avenge himself for his arrest by chucking the cop through another window – this time on the tenth floor.
 Daredevil comes to the rescue, and fights Micah, but only manages to beat him by luring him into electrocuting himself.
 Micah is duly arrested again, with Daredevil musing that “He may be the most dangerous man I’ve ever met.”

 To figure out what the hell O’Neil was trying to do with this bizarre character, we have to look at the rest of the storyline.
 There are a number of themes going on.
 For a start, Micah is apparently the descendent of an aristocrat and the potential claimant to a peerage or something.
 Coming to the story today, a natural first reaction is that the high concept is to add a race swap angle to a dodgy racial stereotype about savage tribesmen.
-But in fact, the core idea seem to be to satirise Tarzan.
+But in fact, the core idea seems to be to satirise Tarzan.

 As originally conceived, Tarzan was a British aristocrat whose parents were stranded in West Africa and killed, leaving him to be raised by apes.
 His creator Edgar Rice Burroughs later wrote that “I was mainly interested in playing with the idea of a contest between heredity and environment”, and that Tarzan was “an infant child of a race strongly marked by hereditary characteristics of the finer and nobler sort”.
 So Tarzan is a hero because, even without exposure to his parents’ culture, he’s just innately better.
 Because of his race.